Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/FAQ.md

 | Extending Identity Security           	| [Azure Marketplace: Security + Identity](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/category/security-identity?page=1)                           	|
 | Extending Monitoring and Diagnostics 	| [Azure Marketplace: Monitoring + Diagnostics](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/category/monitoring-management?page=1&subcategories=monitoring-diagnostics) 	|

-# SUPPORT PROCESS
+ #### How often is this solution updated?

-This blueprint is maintained in three repositories, one private, and two public.
-For a consutation/demo/workshop, contact your Microsoft account representative.
-Avyan Consulting team provided the development of this solution, any questions or concerns contact. azurecompliance@avyanconsulting.com **Developed under MIT licensing**
+This solution is maintained in three repositories, one private, and two public.
+Currently Avyan Consulting team provided the development branch of this solution, any questions or concerns contact. azurecompliance@avyanconsulting.com

-The current version of the blueprint is avalible in preview, and no stable build has been commited.
+The current version of the solution is avalible in preview,  no stable build has been commited.
  Please check back frequently for updates for the official release of this solution.
 The next version pre-release, fixes and updates are located at [Avyan Consulting Git Repo](https://github.com/AvyanConsultingCorp/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/)